 Few details, much fear

-The Chinese news agency Xinhua did not offer many details in its original report, leaving some questions unanswered.
+China's Xinhua news agency did not offer many details in its original report, leaving some questions unanswered.
 I searched the internet, even for Chinese engines (I can't tell you how) black plague images, or china bubonic plague, but nothing.

 It is unclear what condition the two patients are in or whether they have had contact with others who may now be infected or experiencing the first symptoms.

-The report notes laconically that "Relevant disease prevention and control measures have been taken", but when dealing with something as serious as the black plague, you want to get as much information as possible.
+The report notes laconically that “relevant disease prevention and control measures have been adopted”, but when dealing with something as serious as the black plague, you want to get as much information as possible.

 The black plague, a ferocious animal

-Plague can be transmitted to humans in a number of ways, but the most common route of transmission is through contact with an infected animal, often a rodent (albeit recently the mice were "cleared" of the accusation of having started the pandemic of the '300).
-Sure, a bite from a plague-positive rodent can transmit the infection, but even a flea bite can be enough.
-A US pandemic of plague today would literally decimate the population, given the suboptimal health conditions of certain health centers.
+Plague can be transmitted to humans in several ways, but the most common route of transmission is through contact with an infected animal, often a rodent (although recently the mice were "exonerated" of the accusation of having started the pandemic of the 300s).
+Of course, the bite of a plague-positive rodent can transmit the infection, but even that of a flea can be sufficient.
+A US plague pandemic today would literally decimate the population, given the suboptimal health conditions of certain health centers.
 In Italy I don't even want to think about it, the plague of 1348 could be outclassed.

-With proper antibiotics the infection can be beaten, but it all depends on the timing of the diagnosis.
+With adequate antibiotics the infection can be beaten, but it all depends on the timing of the diagnosis.